rickerp/minor/README.md

-# minor : simple-compiler
+# minor

-## Introduction
-This is a compiler for a simple programming languange called **minor**.
+This is a simple compiler for a simple programming languange called **minor**.
 It was done for a college project in the Compilers course teached by @pedroreissantos
 You can check the minor's reference manual [here](./MANUAL.md) in portuguese.

 ## Installation
 ### Dependecies
 - gcc